-The Netherlands is the perfect country for cycling.
-The landscapes are flat, cities and towns are close together, and there’s a stunning 35,000km (22,000 miles) of dedicated cycle lanes criss-crossing the country.
+It just takes one look at the streets of Amsterdam to realise that The Netherlands is a huge cycling country.
+The Netherlands is the perfect place to ride – The landscapes are flat, cities and towns are close together, and there’s a stunning 35,000km (22,000 miles) of dedicated cycle lanes criss-crossing the country.
 And that doesn’t even include roads with an adjacent cycle lane!

 Amazingly, bicycles are so widespread that they actually outnumber humans.
 There are 17 million people in the Netherlands, and an estimated 23 million bicycles!